stijn-dejongh/lovecraft_public_domain/raw_converts/mb.md

 moon, my eyes seemed to trace a beam of faint quivering radiance having no reflection in the waters of the bog.
 And upward along that pallid path my fevered fancy pictured a thin shadow slowly writhing; a vague contorted shadow struggling as if drawn by unseen daemons.
-Crazed as I was, I saw in that awful shadow a monstrous resemblance&mdash;a nauseous, unbelievable caricature&mdash;a blasphemous effigy of him who had been Denys Barry.
+Crazed as I was, I saw in that awful shadow a monstrous resemblance--a nauseous, unbelievable caricature--a blasphemous effigy of him who had been Denys Barry.